mcmachado/TrueOnlineSarsa/README.md

 ## Contributing

 This code is not supposed to be further extended (not in this repository).
-It is an snapshot of the code used to generate the results in the paper <Title>.
+It is an snapshot of the code used to generate the results in the paper "Title".

 ## Disclaimer